fsrur/cs344/README.md

 ## Limitations

-The shell is basic and does not provide advanced features like command history, job control, tab completion, etc. The shell also lacks proper error handling in some scenarios.
+The shell is basic and does not provide advanced features like command history, job control, tab completion, etc.